huang-zhu/Tutorials/README.md

 GMX="$(type -P gmx)"
 ```

 Now, let's define our system parameters.
-We will then prepare a 125 nm<sup>3</sup> cubic box with 485 molecules of water and 16 molecules of sodium chloride to achieve a ~0.4 M NaCL solution.
+We will then prepare a 125 nm<sup>3</sup> cubic box with 485 molecules of water and 16 molecules of sodium chloride to achieve a ~0.4 M NaCl solution.
 ```
 NUM_PW=485
 NUM_CATION=16